-Your Clinical Commissioning Group (CCG) must make sure you're assessed if you seem to need NHS Continuing Healthcare.
-If you think you should have an NHS Continuing Healthcare assessment, ask a nurse, doctor, GP or social worker to arrange one.
-If the health or care professional you approach is unable to carry out an assessment, they should contact someone who can.
+Your Integrated Care Board (ICB) or Local Health Board (LHB) must make sure you're assessed if you seem to need NHS Continuing Healthcare.

+If you think you should have an NHS Continuing Healthcare assessment, you can ask a nurse, doctor, GP or social worker to arrange one.
+If the health or care professional you approach is unable to carry out an assessment, you can ask them to contact someone who can.
+You can also contact the NHS Continuing Healthcare team at your local ICB or LHB yourself to ask for an assessment.
+You can find their details at: